 We will then continue to the dirt-brown crater of Víti which reveals a secret when you reach its rim – a dark blue pool of floodwater at its heart.
 The explosion crater was created as one of many vents along the Krafla volcano.
 Behind the crater are the ‘twin lakes’, boiling mud springs.

 We will be shooting sunset at Mývatn Lake, weather permitting.
-It’s the ndisputed gem of the northeast.
+It’s the undisputed gem of the northeast.
 Mývatn Lake and the surrounding area are starkly beautiful, an otherworldly landscape of spluttering mudpots, weird lava formations, steaming fumaroles and volcanic craters.

 The North – Powerful Waterfalls